-Issue 16: Provision of Public Transport Services and Infrastructure (including Taxis) Rep ID Name / Organisation Summary of Representation We have not provided comments on the specific land allocation proposals for the development land within the city in this AAP.
+Rep ID Name / Organisation Summary of Representation Council Response The routes and termination points in the city centre are generally determined by the area of the city the services originate and are able to circulate the city for the return journey.
+Ultimately there are only a limited number of routes through the city and kerb spaces where buses can terminate which restricts the opportunities to change the current patterns.
+Metro would oppose any reduction in kerb space for bus services without a suitable alternative being identified and agreed with operators.
+Metro will work with the council to see if any improvements can be made, particularly through the LTP Transport Hub programme in the LTP which aims to improve how services can be accessed. · · · · · We have not provided comments on the specific land allocation proposals for the development land within the city in this AAP.
 However, it is important for Metro and operators to understand any implications these land use changes will have on passenger flows through the city.
 As commented in the Shipley and Canal Road AAP, the Forster Square Retail development underutilises its proximity to Forster Square station.
 To some extent by incorporating the Forster Square retail area into the city centre AAP area, could encourage more linked trips into the traditional city centre, especially when the Westfield development is completed.
 In relation to rail access into the city, the city benefits from 2 rail stations.
 The topography of Bradford has determined the alignment of these routes into the city.
 Metro would support (but can't guarantee funding) for improvements to both stations to improve the passenger experience for these gateways into the city.
 This includes support of better Taxi facilities at gateway sites.
 Connectivity between the stations is provided by the City Bus.
 We don't envisage a fixed link between these station in the plan period or beyond.
 Metro support the principle of Park and Ride where a positive business case can be demonstrated.

-Issu Issue 17: Air Quality Management Rep ID Name / Organisation Summary of Representation Ian Smith English Heritage Compared to most Cities, there appears to be high vehicle penetration into the heart of the City with both on-street and off street car parking spread randomly throughout the central area.
+sue 17: Air Quality Management lep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith Compared to most Cities, there appears to be high vehicle penetration into the heart of the The Council acknowledges English No action taken.
+English Heritage City with both on-street and off street car parking spread randomly throughout the central area.
 All this detracts from the attractiveness and pedestrian experience of the city.
 Consequently, we support all three options proposed to reduce the amounts of traffic and car parking.
+Heritage's support for all options.
 Michael Long Metro Metro would welcome in principle measures to improve air quality in the city centre.
 Reducing Vehicle emissions (including buses) is supported but we would oppose any restrictions on public transport to access the city centre based on their emissions.
+No action taken.
 We support the council aspiration to introduce new vehicle technologies such as gas and electric vehicles.
 These have been recently introduced on some services in Leeds and Wakefield.
 As the technology develops we envisage that more services will use alternative fuels.
 The topography of Bradford may restrict the use of such vehicles in the short term but the policy is supported nonetheless.